United get third straight league draw

 Two goals in two second-half minutes saw Glapwell turn the game around and achieve a league double over Clay Cross Town with a 2-1 victory at Hall Corner.

-All the scores and scorers from this week's matches
+All the results and almost all the scorers from the week's matches

 Keep up-to-date with our exclusive email newsletters.